CodeSignal/learn_bespoke-geometry/README.md

    - `<!-- APP_SPECIFIC_CSS -->` - Links to your app-specific CSS files
    - `<!-- APP_SPECIFIC_SCRIPTS -->` - Links to your app-specific JavaScript files

 3. **Implement your application logic**.
 You can use Cursor or other agents for it.
-There is a file called `context.txt` that contains context LLM can use.
+There is a file called `AGENTS.md` that contains context LLM can use.
 4. **Customise your help content** using the help content template

 ### Customizing Help Content